 During fiscal year 1996-1997 the College endowment passed $20,000,0000.

 The commencement this year was the first held in the Luce Center.

 In the fall U.S. Army and Air Force Reserve Officer Training Corps [ROTC] programs were established on campus in affiliation with the University of Kentucky.

 The Board also approved the introduction of graduate studies at Asbury by authorizing two programs—a joint Master’s degree program administered by the Business Management Department with East London University in Sussex, and a new Masters’ degree program in the Education Department.
 The latter program drew upon the strengths of the broadcast communications program as well.

 Gyertson told the Board that many persons within the broad evangelical community were hungry for the “purity and the power of the Spirit” that formed the heart of the Asbury spiritual tradition.
 If Asbury moved beyond its “feeder constituency,” which was shrinking anyway, he predicted it would become “the leading independent holiness liberal arts college” in the country.

 The name of the Foreign Missions Council was changed to the Great Commission Council.

-A self study, part of the regular ten-year reaccredidation process required by SACS, was launched.
+A self study, part of the regular ten-year reaccredidation process required by SACSCOC, was launched.